 Photo by lalesh aldarwish from Pexels

-I think we don’t talk about depression as often as we should, and with the rising rates of suicide, and people among us who are suffering from depression, it is time we talked about it openly and acknowledge that it can happen to anyone of us.
+I think we don’t talk about depression as often as we should, and with the rising rates of suicide, and people among us who are suffering from depression, it is time we talked about it openly and acknowledge that any of us can become depressed.
 Most importantly, we can encourage people to seek help when they express some symptoms of depression.
 Continue reading

 Subcultures are formed through a myriad of factors, such as geography, hobbies, beliefs, and lifestyles.
 Some are more recognisable or transnational than most like the hipster subculture, which is made up of predominantly young to middle-aged adults; while others, such as steampunk, are more obscure.
 These niches are often difficult to understand from an outsider’s perspective but each one has its own interesting story.